Brooklyn Immersionists: Theories of a living universe

 Over two decades after the Immersionists were coming together in multidimensional convergences and celebrating life in the form of an ecological web jam, Adrian David Nelson, in his book, Origins of Consciousness, suggests that the universe may be an "evolving, vital and creative" process, and may be thought of more as an organism than a machine.
 Like the Immersionists' references to "subjective ecology" and constructs that embrace hybrid forms of "internal/external" and "physical/psychological" presence, Nelson suggests that the physical world may even be "suffused with sentience".
 Such an "intrinsic consciousness movement" in cosmology points to a "reenchantment of the cosmos".

 In the documentary, The Living Universe: Cosmos as Organism (2019), Nelson furthers this line of thought:

 "We appear to see further and with greater understanding through an organismic lens than through any other concept available to us.
 Understanding the rise of the organismic paradigm requires that we understand some of the historical forces that have shaped the outlook of Western Science, as well as their resulting influence on the modern mind."

-Brainard Carey recognized on Yale Radio in 2016 that Immersionism had become both a model for creative urbanism and a philosophy of ecological being.
+Brainard Carey said in 2016 that Immersionism had become both a model for creative urbanism and a philosophy of ecological being.
 Having witnessed the movement personally he stated on the air:

 "There was a warmth to it that was stunning.
 It was even warmer than the scenes of the 1960s because there didn't seem to be these hierarchies.
 The appearance to the audiences was of an unusual generosity."